Vancouver-Art-Gallery/imitation-game/content/20-objects/02-imitation-game.md

 ---
 label: 02
 title: Alan Turing -- The Imitation Game
-subtitle: 1950
+subtitle:
 layout: entry
 order: 203
 presentation: side-by-side
-class:
+object:
+ - id: 2
 ---

 "I propose to consider the question, 'Can machines think?'"
 With this deceptively simple declaration Alan Turing started a conversation that has resonated for more than 70 years, and has decisively shaped the development of artificial intelligence.